facebook/winterfell/README.md

 ### Status and features

-While our distributed STARK prover implementation is still under development, this project contains fully-functional, multi-threaded, STARK prover and verifier code with the following nice properties:
+Winterfell is a fully-functional, multi-threaded STARK prover and verifier with the following nice properties:

 **A simple interface.** This library provides a relatively simple interface for describing general computations.
 See [usage](#Usage) for a quick tutorial, [air crate](air) for the description of the interface, and [examples crate](examples) for a few real-world examples.